 It can also be argued that investment in antecedent-based intervention of the physical environment, utilising least-intrusive practices, attending to social/cultural/emotional factors, and partnering with parents and the community are also vital components in the classroom management mix.
 These aspects and those mentioned above are explored in more depth below.

 Positive relationships between students and adults and between students and their peers, are at the centre of a proactive approach to classroom management.
-Establishing positive relationships fosters open and respectful communication and interaction, and a level of trust a safety.
+Establishing positive relationships fosters open and respectful communication and interaction, and a level of trust and safety.

 There are many different ways that teachers can develop positive relationships with their students and foster a positive classroom culture between peers.
 These include: